-Russian oil tycoon Mikhail Khodorkovsky has left Russia for Germany after being released from prison.
-He departed just hours after President Vladimir Putin signed a pardon for him -- ending more than 10 years of detention for tax evasion and embezzlement.
+Russian oil tycoon Mikhail Khodorkovsky has arrived in Berlin after being released from prison.
+He flew out of Russia just hours after President Vladimir Putin signed a pardon for him -- ending more than 10 years of detention for tax evasion and embezzlement.

-Russia's federal prison service said Friday that the former Yukos oil company head had asked permission to travel outside the country and flown to Germany, where his mother is receiving medical treatment.
+Russia's federal prison service said Friday that the former Yukos oil company head had asked permission to travel outside the country and flown to Germany, where his mother had been receiving medical treatment.

 Mr. Putin said earlier Friday on his website that he was pardoning Khodorkovsky for humanitarian reasons.

 The Russian president first announced his intention to free Khodorkovsky during a lengthy news conference Thursday covering a wide range of topics.
 At that time, he said Khodorkovsky had, for the first time, requested a pardon because his mother is ill.

 Russia's former richest man was a strong critic of the Kremlin, and his backers considered him a political prisoner.